Peshtigo marks 150 years since deadly fire, honors victims

 “We are proud to be able to honor the people who suffered from this,” said Mary Lock, President of the Peshtigo Historical Society.

-The weather on this anniversary much different than that day would change the town forever.
+The weather on this anniversary is much different than the day that changed the town forever.

 “They don’t know the exact number of how many people died because you know there were farmers out in the middle of nowhere whose births weren’t recorded, but birth records were destroyed and men were coming into town all the to work,” Kahl said.